-MHS will facilitate a climate of care recognizing unique challenges post fire, ongoing pandemic.
-Principal will continue to participate in DEI Change Group.
+MHS will facilitate a climate of care recognizing unique challenges post fire, pandemic.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.